The legal landscape affecting the insurance industry is constantly changing due to:

 - ongoing changes to insurance regulations and their interpretation by state, federal and international insurance regulatory agencies.

-As Saul Ewing’s insurance industry clients face these and many other challenges, the firm’s insurance attorneys regularly share their insights, helping clients prepare for and manage change.
-In fact, prior to joining Saul Ewing, many of the firm’s insurance attorneys gained valuable experience by working for insurance companies, insurance industry intermediaries or in government as insurance regulators.
-This experience positions the firm to handle a broad range of needs from high-stakes insurance litigation, including class action and bad faith claims and arbitration, to cutting-edge regulatory matters and significant insurance transactions.
-When insurers want to change their organizational structure, introduce new products, expand into new markets, Saul Ewing attorneys have the knowledge to support and guide them on the related legal issues.
+As Saul Ewing Arnstein & Lehr’s insurance industry clients face these and many other challenges, the firm’s insurance attorneys regularly share their insights, helping clients prepare for and manage change.
+In fact, prior to joining Saul Ewing Arnstein & Lehr, many of the firm’s insurance attorneys gained valuable experience by working for insurance companies, insurance industry intermediaries or in government as insurance regulators.
+This experience positions the firm to handle a broad range of needs from high-stakes insurance litigation in both federal and state courts and at the trial and appellate levels, including class action and bad faith claims, arbitration and mediation, to cutting-edge regulatory matters and significant insurance transactions, including market conduct, policy drafting and approval, mergers and acquisitions, reinsurance, and InsurTech matters.
+When insurers want to change their organizational structure, introduce new products, expand into new markets, Saul Ewing Arnstein & Lehr attorneys have the knowledge to support and guide them on the related legal issues.

 - Insurance producers and other insurance industry intermediaries and participants